Test Steps

 Duplicating Test Steps

-In order to save time, they also can quickly duplicate steps with the duplicate button at the bottom of each step.
+Users can duplicate steps by selecting the duplicate button at the bottom of each step.
 The button is accessible in the expanded step view.

 Deleting Test Steps